datnguye/sqlmesh-demo/README.md

       - Run time per model or per run -- cannot find the info ❓

   - SqlMesh's Macros in another python package -- seems not support ❓
+  - Column Level Lineage, yes it is available int `docs` site by using `sqlmesh ui` command 🎉

 ## 3. Setup CI/CD